Red Lentil Pizza Crust – A delicious, allergy-friendly pizza crust made with soaked red lentils. No grains, nuts, or cauliflower needed!

 - Spread out until it is about 1/8-1/4 inch thick.

 - Cool a bit, slice, and enjoy!

 Adapted from my Red Lentil Flatbread

-I personally don’t notice a huge difference when I soak the lentils one hour or 24, so soak according to your personal diet.
+I personally don’t notice a huge difference when I soak the lentils two hours or eight, so soak according to your personal diet.